 Buying a house is the most substantial transaction any of us are likely to make.
-It is also a transaction which involves a certain amount of risk, because the house you’re buying may have faults which you won’t spot.
+It is also a transaction which involves a certain amount of risk, because the house you’re buying may have faults which you won’t spot, including hidden defects that are not immediately visible to buyers.
 That’s why a professional survey is so important – to tell you about problems which need fixing.

 - what a survey involves